Visual Search and SEO – Looking beyond

 Despite the fact that optimization for visual search significantly improves the website’s user experience, traffic and conversion rate yet images get the least attention from SEO experts.

-If we are to go by Search Engine Marketing giants in Kerala-the technology heartland of the world, visual search will not dethrone text-based query and keywords but it will surely disrupt the SEM and SEO industry.
+If we are to go by Search Engine Marketing giants in San Francisco-the technology heartland of the world, visual search will not dethrone text-based query and keywords but it will surely disrupt the SEM and SEO industry.

 At present, there are three different types of visual search methods employed by companies: